AshkoreDev/favorite-dogs/README.md

 # favorite-dogs
-A dog photo website using The Dog API.
+Website to view photos of puppies, using The Dog API.

 ## Deploy page
 https://ashkoredev.github.io/favorite-dogs/